marinasundstrom/RotRutParsing/README.md

 var validationResults = new List<ValidationResult>();

-var valid = RotRutRequest.Validate(begaran, validationResults);
+var valid = RotRutBegaran.Validate(begaran, validationResults);
 ```

 ## XML Format

 The structure is defined in the schema that can be found in the ```<repository>/Files/Schemas/v6```  folder.

-Basically, both Rot and Rut requests share the same root structure (BegaranFil),
+Basically, both ROT and RUT requests share the same root structure (BegaranFil),

-Rot or Rut may only contain maximum of 100 posts per file (Ärende, "errand" or "matter2).
+ROT or RUT may only contain a maximum of 100 request posts per file (Ärende, "errand" or "matter").
 Any number above needs to be put in a separate file.

 ## Terminology